 Any unsecured debt securities, including any guarantees, issued by Duncan Energy or DEP Operating Partnership will be effectively subordinated to the claims of our secured creditors.
 In the event of the insolvency, bankruptcy, liquidation, reorganization, dissolution or winding up of the business of Duncan Energy or DEP Operating Partnership, secured creditors would generally have the right to be paid in full before any distribution is made to the holders of the unsecured debt securities.
 Furthermore, if Duncan Energy or DEP Operating Partnership does not guarantee the unsecured securities, these debt securities will be effectively subordinated to the claims of all creditors, including trade creditors and tort claimants, of Duncan Energy or DEP Operating Partnership.
-In the event of the insolvency, bankruptcy, liquidation, reorganization, dissolution or winding up of the business of a subsidiary that is not a guarantor, creditors of that subsidiary would generally have the right to be paid in full before any distribution is made to the securities.
+In the event of the insolvency, bankruptcy, liquidation, reorganization, dissolution or winding up of the business of a subsidiary that is not a guarantor, creditors of that subsidiary would generally have the right to be paid in full before any distribution is made to the issuer of the unsecured debt securities or the holders of the unsecured debt securities.